RasaHQ/rasa/docs/core/retrieval-actions.rst

         }
     }

-If ``retrieval_intent`` parameter of a particular response selector was left its default value, the corresponding response selector will be identified as ``default`` in the returned output.
+If the ``retrieval_intent`` parameter of a particular response selector was left to its default value, the corresponding response selector will be identified as ``default`` in the returned output.